-Are you one of them who struggle to gain weight?
-Don’t worry; you have reached the right place.
-This blog will provide a basic understanding and quick dietary tips for gaining weight to help achieve your health goal.
+Are you one of those who struggle to gain weight?
+Don’t worry; you have come to the right place.
+This post will provide you with a basic understanding of weight gain and some quick dietary tips to help achieve your health goals.

 There could be various causes of being underweight.
 Let’s discuss some of them.